bildlich/generator-paper/README.md

 bower install jquery -save
 ```

-To automatically inject our new dependency in `index.html`, re-run
+To automatically inject our new dependency into `index.html`, re-run

 ```bash
 gulp
 ```

+This will add the appropriate `<script>` tag of your new dependency to `index.html`.

 ## License